Shadows of rotating black holes in plasma environments with aberration effects: Shadow of a black hole in a plasma environment

+{In the following, we present the conditions on the plasma profile necessary to separate the Hamilton-Jacobi equations associated with a cold non-magnetic plasma in a KSZ background.
+To do so, we will closely follow the pioneering work of \cite{PyT_2017}, which was originally developed to separate the HJ equation in the Kerr metric.}

 For an observer pointing a telescope in the direction of a black hole, there will be a region in the sky that will remain dark as long as there are no light sources in between.
 To determine the shape of the limiting surface between brightness and darkness, it is technically convenient to consider light rays sent backward from the observer's position in the Boyer-Lindquist like coordinates $(r_O,\vartheta_O)$.
 The position of the observer is arbitrary but fixed in the domain of external communication.
-The time component of the $4$-momentum of the photon is set to $p_t=+\hbar\omega_\infty$, so that a photon's path is traced backward from the observer into the photon region of the black hole.
+The time component of the $4$-momentum $p_\mu$ of the photon is set to be positive, so that a photon's path is traced backward from the observer into the photon region, i.e. the region in spacetime where light rays follow spherical orbits determined by $r=const$ around the black hole\cite{PyT_2017}.

 Assuming a continuous and uniform distribution of light sources filling the Universe while excluding the region between the observer and the black hole, we can distinguish between two types of trajectories.
 On the one hand, those trajectories where the radial coordinate increases to infinity reaching a light source after being deflected by the black hole.
 Here we assign brightness to the initial direction of such trajectories.
-On the other hand, trajectories for along which the radial coordinate decreases until reaching the horizon at $r=r_+$. in this case we will assign darkness to the initial directions of these trajectories, which will determine the shadow of the black hole.
-The shadow boundary corresponds to the light rays at the boundary between the two types.
-These decay in a spiral asymptotically approaching unstable spherical orbits in the photon region.
-T The essential information for determining the shape of the black hole shadow is found in this region.
+On the other hand, trajectories for along which the radial coordinate decreases until reaching the horizon at $r=r_h$.
+We will assign darkness to the initial directions of these trajectories, which will determine the shadow of the black hole.
+The shadow boundary corresponds to the light rays between the two types.
+These decay in a spiral asymptotically approaching unstable spherical orbits in the photon region, where the essential information for determining the shape of the black hole shadow is found.
 Consequently, the shadow is an image of the photon region and not of the event horizon.